aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/.descheduler/configuration.md

 $ reset-environment
 ```

-The descheduler component can be installed as `Job`, `CronJob`, `Deployment` in the cluster.
+The descheduler component can be installed as a `Job`, `CronJob`, `Deployment` in a cluster.
 In this workshop, descheduler is installed as a `Deployment` object with 1 minute interval.

 A policy has been pre-configured in the environment, which you can see: